Απολογία Σωκράτους by Plato

 This content is free to share and distribute.
 Enjoy reading and sharing without restrictions.

-1 year agoHonestly, the depth of research presented here is truly commendable.
-I will read more from this author.
+1 year agoAfter finishing this book, the depth of research presented here is truly commendable.
+Worth every second.